scotws/tinkasm/docs/MANUAL.md

 Note that in contrast to other assemblers, labels do not have to end with a `:`.

-### Local Labels
+### Anonymous Labels

-Local labels are used for trivial uses such as loops that don't warrant a full label.
+Anonymous labels are used for trivial uses such as loops that don't warrant a full label.
 It consists of `@` as the generic label, used as a normal label, and either a `+` or a `-` after the jump or branch instruction.